 Management and Reduction of Chemical Substances

 Daikin has systems in place that allow it to minimize environmental damage if there should be an accident or calamity at Daikin production sites around the world.
-Our Disaster Prevention Manual details how to deal with emergencies like chemical and oil leaks and spills.
+Our Disaster Prevention Manual details how to deal with emergencies like chemical and oil leaks, spills, and earthquakes.
 The manual is the basis for regular emergency drills.

 Daikin controls air and water pollution using voluntary standards that are stricter than national environmental standards and local government by-laws.
 We regularly measure our various environmental impacts and work to either prevent or decrease them.

 At the Yodogawa Plant, it was discovered that the site's groundwater contained concentrations of chloroethylene that exceeded environmental standards.
-Chloroethylene is a breakdown product of tetrachloroethylene and trichloroethylene and a substance newly added to the list of designated chemical substances in April 2016.
 This was reported to the Osaka Prefectural authorities, and we continued to pump up groundwater to prevent pollution from spreading beyond the boundaries of the site.

 In 2000, the concentration of organic chlorine-based compounds in groundwater at the Kashima Plant was found to exceed environmental standards.
 Ongoing groundwater cleanup managed to reduce pollution concentrations in the groundwater; however, concentrations still exceeded standards in one area.
 Cleanup will therefore continue to remedy this situation.